COBRA premium assistance credit.

 information on paying your taxes using EFW, visit the IRS website at www.irs.gov/payments.
 A fee may be charged to file electronically.

 Employers can pay the balance due shown on Form 944 by credit or debit card.
 Don't use a credit or debit card to make

 federal tax deposits.
 For more information on paying your taxes with a credit or debit card, visit the IRS website at www.irs.gov/payments

 .
 A convenience fee will be charged for this service.

-contracts with a third party.
-The employer remains liable if the third party fails to perform a required action.
+with a third party to perform these acts.
+You remain responsible if the third party fails to perform any required action.